ReCreat0rz/recreat0rz.github.io/_posts/2025-06-09-Enlistment.md

 After further analysis, the main problem is the privateKey's visibility is **not public** but use **private** so it cannot be called directly using cast call

-![[privateKey used private not public]](/assets/img/posts/2025-06-09-Enlistment/privateKey used private not public.png)

 REMEMBER:
 **EVERYTHING IN BLOCKCHAIN IS PUBLIC, NO VARIABLE IS TRULY PRIVATE** **.
 It is not a good idea to hide the value even it uses the visibility as private.**